The Philosophy Behind the Experience

 An unknown fact to many people: Basque Country is the only region in Spain where men take place behind the stove as part of their cultural heritage.
-Private cooking clubs where all members are male are called txokos.
+There are even private cooking clubs where all members are male, where are called txokos.

-Alex tooks his roots with him on a journey leading him to London, Los Angeles and Miami, where he worked in various trendy restaurants.
-As soon as people heard he was from Spain, they asked him about the secrets of a great paella.
-This planted a seed…
+Alex remained true to his roots during his life journey which lead him to London, Los Angeles and Miami, where he worked in various trendy restaurants.
+While abroad, Alex noticed an reoccurring phenomena: as soon as people heard he was from Spain, they asked him about the secrets of a great paella.
+This is where the idea first began.

-When Alex moved to Barcelona, he used the “ingredients” of LA and Miami, the interest in the paella, and his knowledge of fresh produce to stir up The Paella Club.
+Returning back to his Spanish roots, Alex moved to Barcelona, where he used his background and knowledge, or shall we say the “ingredients” LA and Miami, his interest in the paella, and his knowledge of fresh produce to stir-up what is now The Paella Club.

 Originally from Canada, Alex combines his Mexican and Spanish roots with a cosmopolitan flair to create his signature spin on classic mediterranean cuisine.